-Whether your child is getting ready for a full day of school or is heading off to soccer practice in the afternoon, you don't have to let her type 1 diabetes get in the way.
-A little advance planning goes a long way to make sure the day goes right -- and her blood sugar levels stay on track.
+Whether your child is getting ready for a full day of school or is heading off to soccer practice in the afternoon, you don't have to let their type 1 diabetes get in the way.
+A little advance planning goes a long way to make sure the day goes right -- and their blood sugar levels stay on track.

 1. Check Your Child's Diabetes Supplies

-Your child needs a bunch of items to manage her blood sugar.
-Make a checklist and run through it every morning to make sure she has everything for the day.
+Your child needs a bunch of items to manage their blood sugar.
+Make a checklist and run through it every morning to make sure they have everything for the day.

-If your child can carry her own supplies, check that they're in her bag.
-Some things she'll need to bring with her:
+If your child can carry their own supplies, check that they're in their bag.
+Some things they'll need to bring with them:

 - Blood sugar meter, testing strips, and lancets

 - Insulin, syringes, or insulin pens.
-Even if your child uses an insulin pump, she still needs a backup in case it breaks.
+Even if your child uses an insulin pump, they still need a backup in case it breaks.

 - Ketone meter and blood or urine test strips